RendiPancaWijanarko/aplikasi-fakultas/README.md

 # aplikasi_fakultas

-A faculty app  by Rendi & Zheand
+A faculty app  using flutter by rendi

 ## Getting Started